duchesnay/pystatsml/auto_gallery/python_lang.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 300-309
+GENERATED FROM PYTHON SOURCE LINES 359-369

 Dictionaries
 ~~~~~~~~~~~~

+**Dictionary is the must-known data structure**.
 Dictionaries are structures which can contain multiple data types, and
 is ordered with key-value pairs: for each (unique) key, the dictionary
 outputs one value.
 Keys can be strings, numbers, or tuples, while the